mursalinmirme/unity-spark/README.md

 ### Why did we choose these technologies?

-Powered by a robust stack including React, Next.js, MongoDB, and Express.js, Unity Spark utilizes cutting-edge technologies to deliver a scalable and efficient solution.
+Powered by a robust stack including React, Mongoose, and Express.js, Unity Spark utilizes cutting-edge technologies to deliver a scalable and efficient solution.
 Each technology was carefully chosen to ensure a smooth user experience and effective data management.

 ### Challenges Faced and Future Features: